cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/08-client.md

 #### `code`

-The `code` command allows users to query the Wasm byte code of a light client contract given the provided input code hash.
+The `code` command allows users to query the Wasm byte code of a light client contract given the provided input checksum.

 ```shell
 ./simd q ibc-wasm code